Woutitit/woutitit.github.io/production/software.md

 The template needs to be saved in a location similar to D:\Program Files\Image-Line\FL Studio 20\Data\Templates (So depends on your drive).
 Also, once you opened the template I think it actually automatically becomes your default template too.
 Cool!

+One note, saving it in the templates folder will make it be recognized as a template so anything you then do in the template is seen as a project and you can save it as is.
+If you want to edit the template file, instead of starting a "File > new" project you'll need to directly open the template file itself and then safe stuff to it.

 ### Volume automation SC
 - https://www.youtube.com/watch?v=9LyciXjMD-U